TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! info

-    Sonarr, Radarr and Lidarr gets access to everything because the download folder(s) and media folder will look like and be one file system.
-Hard links will work and moves will be atomic, instead of copy + delete.
+    Sonarr, Radarr and Lidarr get access to everything, because the download and media folder(s) will look like and be one file system.
+Hard links will work and moves will be atomic (instead of `copy + delete`).

 {! include-markdown "../../../includes/hardlinks/docker-tree-full.md" !}